-Most of the 10 billion transactions occur electronically.
+Most of the transactions occur electronically.
 A computer acts as the dealer, matching up buyers and sellers.
 Even the brokers and dealers get their information and trade electronically.
-(Source: NYSE: How Exchanges Operate; Trading Basics)

-The opening bell of the NYSE rings at 9:30 a.m. eastern time, while the closing bell rings at 4:00 p.m. eastern time.
+The opening bell of the NYSE rings at 9:30 a.m.
+Eastern, while the closing bell rings at 4 p.m.
+Eastern.
 This tradition began in 1870 with a Chinese gong.
 In 1903, when the NYSE moved to its current location, it switched to brass bells.
-Since these hours are on East Coast time, that means financial advisers on the West Coast have to start their day at 6:30 am in the summer.
-(Source: NYSE History)

-- NYSE Liffe, trading more than 2,000 electronic options and futures contracts for gold and other commodities.
-It also trades MSCI-based futures contracts.
+- ICE Futures Europe, formerly NYSE Liffe, trading more than 2,000 electronic options and futures contracts for gold and other commodities